dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 - To aid our readers, and to maximize the accessibility of your manuscript, the title should have a clear, precise scientific meaning without unnecessary punctuations (e.g. without colon, -, question mark).
 Where possible, the title should be read as one concise sentence which is under 20 words long.
 Please could you re-write the title ensuring that it is informative and appropriate.
 Please ensure title change is made in all respective file where title has been given.

-# Abstract
+# 📄 Writing an Effective Abstract

-A brief summary of the research paper, highlighting its objectives, methods, key findings, and conclusions.
+The abstract is your paper in miniature.
+It summarizes your objectives, methods, key findings, and conclusions — all in 250–300 words.A brief summary of the research paper, highlighting its objectives, methods, key findings, and conclusions.

 ## **Why your abstract is important**